When doing any sort of tensor/array computation in python (via numpy,

 1No configuration file found.2No pyproject.toml file found.3Assuming Python platform Linux4Searching for source files5Found 1 source file6pyright 1.1.2997/mnt/bad_dot.py8 /mnt/bad_dot.py:16:54 - error: Argument of type "NDArray[Shape2D[SLICES, COLS], float64]" cannot be assigned to parameter "x2" of type "GenericDType@dot" in function "dot"9 Type "NDArray[Shape2D[ROWS, COLS], float64]" cannot be assigned to type "NDArray[Shape2D[SLICES, COLS], float64]" (reportGeneralTypeIssues)101 error, 0 warnings, 0 informations11Completed in 0.908sec

-The next function we are going to type is np.add
+The next function we are going to type is np.add.
+The numpy docs only show

 two cases.